norvig/paip-lisp/docs/chapter19.md

 The third rule is similar to the first, but concerns joining Ns rather than NPs.
 The overall intent is that the translation of an NP will always be a list of integers, representing the songs to play.

-As for the lexical rules, the conjunction "and" translates to the union function, "without" translates to the function that subtracts one set from another, and "to" translates to the function that generates a list of integers between two end points.
+As for the lexical rules, the conjunction "and" translates to the `union` function, "without" translates to the function that subtracts one set from another, and "to" translates to the function that generates a list of integers between two end points.
 The numbers "0" to "9" translate to themselves.
-Note that both lexical rules like "`CONJ ->` and" and nonlexical rules like "`NP -> (N P N)`" can have functions as their semantic translations; in the first case, the function will just be returned as the semantic translation, whereas in the second case the function will be applied to the list of constituents.
+Note that both lexical rules like "`CONJ -> and`" and nonlexical rules like "`NP -> (N P N)`" can have functions as their semantic translations; in the first case, the function will just be returned as the semantic translation, whereas in the second case the function will be applied to the list of constituents.

 Only minor changes are needed to `parse` to support this kind of semantic processing.
 As we see in the following, we add a `sem` argument to `extend-parse` and arrange to pass the semantic components around properly.